Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Spectral and Photometric Analysis of Pseudo-LRD-NOM

 Therefore, the extremely low metallicities inferred from calibrations based on more normal galaxies should be taken with caution in this case, as very high gas densities can also be a driver of low [OIII]/H$\beta$ ratios.
-Deeper spectroscopic data allowing for a stronger constraint on the [OIII]$\lambda 5007$ emission is necessary to conclude on extremely low metallicities for {\it Pseudo-LRD-NOM}.
+Deeper spectroscopic data allowing for a more stringent constraint on the [OIII]$\lambda 5007$ emission is necessary to conclude on extremely low metallicities for {\it Pseudo-LRD-NOM}.
+In any case we note that the \textsc{CLOUDY} model predictions do take into account the degeneracies between gas density and stellar/gas metallicities and still low metallicity values $\lsim 0.1 \, \rm Z_\odot$ are derived from them.

 The physical conditions derived for {\it Pseudo-LRD-NOM} are in contrast with those for the vast majority of low-mass galaxies, whose line ratios can be reproduced by models of starbursts with much lower gas densities (Fig.~\ref{fig:lineratios}).
 At the same time, the line ratios of QSO1 can also be reproduced with models of starbursts with moderate densities, but only in combination with very low gas/stellar metallicities.